Coroner releases names of slain California kids, grandmother - KESQ

 Associated Press

 LANCASTER, Calif.
 (AP) — The Los Angeles County coroner has identified the victims in the brutal slaying of a grandmother and her four grandchildren, including a boy not yet 2 years old, in the Southern California high desert.
-The children’s father, a security guard who has been arrested on suspicion of murder, is expected to appear in court Tuesday.
+The children’s father is charged with five counts of murder and three counts of assault on a child causing death.
+He is expected to appear in court Tuesday.
 Authorities haven’t released a possible motive for the weekend attack in Lancaster.
 It wasn’t immediately clear whether Germarcus David had a lawyer who could speak on his behalf.
 The coroner’s office said the deceased are: 51-year-old Ericka England, 11-year-old Namyiah David, 7-year-old Germarcus David Jr., 2-year-old Kaden David and 1-year-old Noah David.